 The truth is that most German Shepherds have reached their full height around 18 months, but they’ll continue to fill out past that.
-Females continue to fill out until about the 2-year mark, while males take a bit longer by putting on weight until the 2.5-year point.
+Females continue to fill out until about the 2-year mark, while males take a bit longer by putting on weight until the 2 ½-year point.

 How Can You Tell How Big a German Shepherd Will Get?

-While there are tons of backyard tricks to help you determine how big your German Shepherd will get, the truth is that none of them really work.
+While there are several methods to help you determine how big your German Shepherd will get, the truth is that none of them work.
 The best way that you can make a guess is to take a look at their parents.